whichlaptop/custom-css/README.md

 Getting started
 ---
-You have the option of using the SCSS stylesheets in the `scss` directory which use Compass and SASS to make it easy to alter your dashboard CSS settings via quick to configure variables or you may take the generated CSS stylesheet and make the desired changes to that file directly

-## Using SASS
-We have supplied a starter CSS stylesheet written using [Compass](http://compass-style.org/) and [SASS](http://sass-lang.com/) with easy to configure sets of variables for changing the common elements of your dashboards.
-The SASS stylesheets are located in the `scss` directory.
+You write your own custom stylesheet based on the information presented below or you may take one of the starter stylesheets provided here to get you started.
+We provide two types of stylesheet here, one written in SCSS and a plain CSS stylesheets more about which is explained below.

-## Using plain old CSS
+### Using plain old CSS
 You may take any of the ready made CSS stylesheets from the `css` directory and modify to your needs.

+### Using SASS
+We have supplied a starter CSS stylesheet written using [Compass](http://compass-style.org/) and [SASS](http://sass-lang.com/) with easy to configure sets of variables for changing the common elements of your

 Dashboard
 ---